 I invested and I made money and I got an education at the same time.

 Don’t you wish we could all say the same thing about our medical education?
-I realize I could’ve lost those funds, but I was prepared to do that for the sake of the education.
+I realize I could’ve lost those funds, but I was prepared to do that for the sake of my education.

 I also don’t put myself in a position to get crushed by any one investment.
 I diversify like crazy.
 Again, some might say I diversify too much.
 But it helps me sleep at night, and I enjoy it.